The Powerful Love of Jesus & Early Christians That Spread Like Wildfire

-- The earliest Christians saw each other as equals in the Lord, including women and even slaves.
+- The earliest Christians saw each other as equal brothers and sisters in the Lord, including women, children, barbarians, and even slaves.

 During this time, there were no fancy cathedrals, bishops, or popes.
 Most of the apostles Jesus chose were married men.

 He treated everyone, no matter the race, class, gender, or sexual history, with dignity, love, and justice.

 Profound Love, Compassion, & Service

 - He talks about loving and treating others as you would want yourself 19 times.

-Jesus tells people to help the poor or reject wealth or rich people 128 times.
+- He tells people to help the poor or reject wealth or rich people 128 times.

-They took care of the poor or homeless.
-They worked to take care of the weak or needy, such as sick people, orphans, and widows.
+- They worked to take care of the weak and needy, such as sick people, orphans, and widows.

-Wealthy Christians sold their possessions and used the money to take care of the others, so there were no needy among them (Acts 2:44-45 and Acts 4:32-37).
+- Wealthy Christians sold their possessions and used the money to take care of the others, so there were no needy among them (Acts 2:44-45 and Acts 4:32-37).

 The philosopher Aristides in 125 AD says Christians don’t lie, give to the needy without boasting, protect orphans, and take strangers home and treat them like family.